Arizona Nursing License Requirements

 3. Complete the Fingerprint Card for Federal Background Check.

-Those who have not previously held a health license in Arizona must complete a federal background check to become eligible for licensure.1 For this purpose, the Arizona Board of Nursing uses pre-printed data cards, which will be mailed to the applicant following receipt of the initial application for licensure.1 Note that the fingerprint card mailed by the Arizona Board of Nursing must be used due to its pre-printed data, and may not be substituted with another fingerprint card.1 The applicant may obtain fingerprints from any approved provider, such as a local police department.1 The Arizona Board of Nursing reports that the timeframe for fingerprint background checks is usually two to three weeks.1 Following receipt of the background check results by the Arizona Board of Nursing, if all other requirements are satisfied a license may be issued.1
+Those who have not previously held a health license in Arizona must complete a federal background check to become eligible for licensure.1 For this purpose, the Arizona Board of Nursing uses pre-printed data cards, which will be mailed to the applicant following receipt of the initial application for licensure.1 Note that the fingerprint card mailed by the Arizona Board of Nursing must be used due to its pre-printed data, and may not be substituted with another fingerprint card.1 The applicant may obtain fingerprints from any board-approved provider.1 The Arizona Board of Nursing reports that the timeframe for fingerprint background checks is usually two to three weeks.1 Following receipt of the background check results by the Arizona Board of Nursing, if all other requirements are satisfied a license may be issued.1

 4 Steps to Become a Registered Nurse in Arizona